 A guest who never asked permission.

-In modern readings, Nurarihyon is often interpreted as a metaphor for unchallenged authority, social complacency, or systems that persist simply because they are familiar.
+In modern readings, Nurarihyon is frequently interpreted as a metaphor for unchallenged authority — power that operates quietly through familiarity rather than force.
+He embodies social complacency and systems that continue to function simply because they have always been present.

 Nurarihyon remains relevant because people still hesitate to question what feels established.